SoniicGhost/Perp-Content/README.md

 Perp-Content
 ============

-Drag and drop the folder into (steam instalation folder)\steamapps\(steamname)\garrysmod.
+Drag and drop the garrysmod folder into (steam instalation folder)\steamapps\(steamname)\garrysmod.
 Merge and replace all that come up.